 There’s a plastic component inside the spray nozzle, which isn’t ideal.
 It can wear down fairly easily if you use your gun every day.
 Replacements for all components are expensive, like the gun itself.

-As with the guns in the Campbell-Hausfield set, the Graco-Sharpe used to be USA-made, but has been outsourced to Asia.
-That’s another reason it doesn’t quite compared to a UK-made DeVilbiss.
+As with the guns in the Campbell-Hausfeld set, the Graco-Sharpe used to be USA-made but has been outsourced to Asia.
+That’s another reason it doesn’t quite compare to a UK-made DeVilbiss.

 3. DeVilbiss 803311 SRiPro Spot Repair Gun